Every great site has a powerful customer testimonial page.

 If you have a local business, then you probably already understand the importance of local search directories.

 If you have great reviews on these sites, you should share them on your testimonials page as well.
+This can be done by copying and pasting, taking screenshots of reviews, or using a WordPress plugin to show Google reviews on your website.

-And if you don’t have reviews there yet, this is a great way to recommend people leave you a review.
+If you don’t have reviews there yet, this is a great way to recommend people leave you a review.
 Not only will you get to include it on your site, but it’ll also be available in searches.

 Today people rely more and more on Google’s ratings to decide which merchants to visit.
 By getting as many reviews as possible, you can keep your business high in the search results.